multiversx/mx-deprecated-sdk-monorepo/README.md

 ### Deploy contract on testnet

-In order to deploy a smart contract on the testnet, make sure it is already build and issue the following command:
+Deploy a smart contract on the testnet (make sure the contract is built in advance):

 ```
 erdpy --verbose deploy ./examples/hello --pem="./examples/keys/alice.pem" --proxy="https://wallet-api.elrond.com"